 While previously not essential, China is no longer accepting employment of foreigners for online English teaching services that are based in their borders.
 Even an Online ESL Specialist Teaching Certification won’t suffice (though this is still a great option to pursue if you’re open to working for companies from other countries and don’t want to do the full 120-hour course).

 Be sure to have your certificate number handy as your proof!
 Employers can use this certificate verification tool to validate your Premier TEFL certification.
+And for our Ofqual Level 5 qualification, these certificates are issued by TQUK and you can verify these certificates here.

 2. This is true even if you don’t live in China